likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 With these basic checks we can move forward and configure our DC2 ceph cluster as the slave zone in our zone-group

-## Configure Secondary Zone
+## Configure Secondary Zone(DC2)

 Secondary zone: Execute the following commands in the RGW node of DC2 (ceph1)

-Pull the realm information:
+Pull the realm information from our Master Zone(DC1), here we are using the access-key and the secret from the sync user we created previously:
 ```
 radosgw-admin --cluster dc2 realm pull --url=${URL_MASTER_ZONE} --access-key=${ACCESS_KEY} --secret=${SECRET_KEY} --rgw-realm=${REALM}
 ```

-Set the realm as the default one:
+Set the realm we just pulled from the Master Zone(Summitlab) as the default one for cluster DC2:
 ```
 radosgw-admin --cluster dc2 realm default --rgw-realm=${REALM}
 ```

-Pull the period information:
+Pull the period information from the master zone:
 ```
 radosgw-admin --cluster dc2 period pull --url=${URL_MASTER_ZONE} --access-key=${ACCESS_KEY} --secret=${SECRET_KEY}
 ```

-Create the secondary zone:
+Now that we have the info from the latest period in DC2,  let's create a new zone, this zone is for cluster DC2 and will be the secondary zone for our master zone DC1
 ```
 radosgw-admin --cluster dc2 zone create --rgw-zonegroup=${ZONEGROUP} --rgw-zone=${SECONDARY_ZONE} --endpoints=${ENDPOINTS_SECONDARY_ZONE} --access-key=${ACCESS_KEY} --secret=${SECRET_KEY}
 ```